Acupressure during pregnancy

 Shakti Mat Angebot€69.99

-Many pregnant women notice a stronger need to deal with their body while the child is growing inside them than they normally feel in everyday life.
-This is mainly due to the fact that we follow a completely natural urge to get to know ourselves intensively, not only mentally but also physically - a first step towards becoming a mother and, above all, a signal that we want to take good care of ourselves.
+As the baby grows inside them, many pregnant women notice a stronger need to engage with their body than they normally feel in everyday life.
+This is mainly due to the fact that we are following a completely natural urge to get to know ourselves not only emotionally but also physically - a first step towards becoming a mother and, above all, a signal that we want to take good care of ourselves.

-Those who inform themselves and consult literature will quickly realize: there are countless exercises, methods, massages and so much more to learn in order to expand one's repertoire of skills for self-support during pregnancy.
+Anyone who informs themselves and consults literature will quickly realize that there are countless exercises, methods, massages and so much more to learn in order to expand their own repertoire of skills for self-support during pregnancy.
 Acupressure is one such method.
-You don't know exactly what acupressure is yet?
-Then just have a look here where we have explained it in detail.
+Not sure what acupressure actually is?
+Then take a look here, where we have explained it in detail.

 We have compiled some acupressure points for pregnancy and also tell you right away how to best apply them: